fuzztobread/scrapetweet/README.md

 ## Features

 - Scrapes tweets from a Twitter list URL.
-- Filters tweets containing the keyword "$aapl stocks".
+- Filters tweets containing the keyword "$aapl".
 - Handles scrolling to load more tweets until the specified criteria are met.
 - Exports the results to a JSON file.